Teach Abroad

 How to play:

-• The winning team is the first team to have all sentences correctly ordered.
+• The first team with all sentences correctly ordered wins!

 Video courtesy of Kürşat Cesur